muqeetiqbal2/muqeetiqbal2/README.md

 - 📱 Facebook clone in React
 - 📅 Meetup-planner-app in Django
 - 🤖 Cat-bot in Node.js using OpenAI APIs
+- 📊 Employee Management App with CRUD operations using Django

 And many more small projects.
 I am always looking for new opportunities to work on interesting projects and challenge myself.